Dear Dear! Sister Joan ....

 And the music!

-Back from having laid her to rest, one gets the feeling that good sister Joan is probably comparing notes with my patron saint, Francis of Assisi, another songster and animal lover.
+Back from having seen her laid to rest, one gets the feeling that good sister Joan is probably comparing notes with my patron saint, Francis of Assisi, another songster and animal lover.
 I’m sure the two of them getting along like a house on fire.